A job all your life? Our brain works differently

 So I find the blog so beneficial Puttylike, which is about people with multiple interests - and their problems.
 In his blog post How to Get People to Take You and Your Interests Seriously Alexander Heyne deals with how to be taken seriously as someone who likes to jump from one job to another.

 Alexander has tried and studied a lot: meditation, archery, survival training, blogging, martial arts, climbing, calligraphy, Chinese philosophy, acupressure, natural medicine, cooking and a good dozen other interests.
-A sentence that Alexander obviously had to listen to often: “What are you doing with it?
+One sentence that Alexander obviously had to listen to often: “What are you doing with it?
 It's no use at all. ” His tips against such homicide arguments can be broken down to one important point: It depends on how you stand by the thing and sell it:

 5 tips for multi-interested people